Nurses’ Roles in EMR System Upgrades Creating Opportunities

 Master’s-prepared nurse informaticists at South Nassau Communities Hospital in Oceanside, N.Y., work in various capacities, including clinical documentation, core builds and training.
 They received additional education and can go in and change the configuration to customize the product to meet the facility’s needs.

-Opportunities for staff and travel nurses
+Opportunities for staff and contract nurses

 “Nurses can help to make sure [electronic health record] EHR systems are fully functional and meeting the end-user requirements by playing a major role in the choice of the EHR,” said Catherine Fant, PhD, RN, a graduate faculty member with Kaplan University School of Nursing.
 “Unless nurses are at the table when EHRs are chosen, then the product will not meet their needs, which in turn can compromise patient care.”